lvh/icecap/doc/intro.md

 ### Definitions

-- The *capability identifier* is the unique identifier of the capability.
-It is randomly selected when the capability is created.
-  It is returned as part of the capability URL, but is never stored by icecap.
+- The *cap* is a unique identifier, randomly selected when the cap is created.
+It is never stored by icecap.
 - The *master key* is a secret key stored on all of the API endpoints.
-  It is used in combination with a capability identifier to produce the index and capability key.
+  It combined with the cap to produce the index and cap key.
 - The *index* is the location in the database where the blob is stored.
-It is produced from the capability identifier and the master key.
+It is produced from the cap and the master key.
 - The *blob* the ciphertext of the plan.
 The database stores it at the index.
-- The *capability key* is the key used to encrypt the plan.
-It is produced from the capability identifier and the master key.
+- The *cap key* is the key used to encrypt the plan.
+It is produced from the cap and the master key.
-- The *plan* is a description of what the capability actually does when it is exercised.
+- The *plan* is a description of what the cap actually does when it is exercised.
 - The *salt* is a not-necessarily-secret (although typically kept secret) parameter to the key derivation function.

 ### Constants

-- Capability identifier size (bits): 256
-- Master key size size (bits): 256
-- Index size size (bits): 256
-- Capability key size (bits): 256
-- Salt size (bits): 256
+- Cap size (bits): 256

 ### Assumptions